skypjack/entt/docs/md/entity.md

 The registry to store, the views and the groups to iterate.
 That's all.

-An entity (the _E_ of an _ECS_) is an opaque identifier that users should use as-is.
-Inspecting an identifier isn't recommended since its format can change in future and a registry has all the functionalities to query them out-of-the-box.
+The `entt::entity` type implements the concept of _entity identifier_.
+An entity (the _E_ of an _ECS_) is an opaque element to use as-is.
+Inspecting it isn't recommended since its format can change in future.<br/>
-The type `entt::entity` implements the concept of _entity identifier_.<br/>
-Components (the _C_ of an _ECS_) must be both move constructible and move assignable.
-They are list initialized by using the parameters provided to construct the component itself.
-No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
+Components (the _C_ of an _ECS_) are both move constructible and move assignable types.
+No need to register them nor their types.<br/>
 Systems (the _S_ of an _ECS_) can be plain functions, functors, lambdas and so on.
 It's not required to announce them in any case and have no requirements.

-The following sections explain in short how to use the entity-component system, the core part of the whole library.<br/>
+The next sections go into detail on how to use the entity-component system part of the `EnTT` library.<br/>
-The project is composed of many other classes in addition to those describe below.
+The project is composed of many other classes in addition to those described below.
 For more details, please refer to the inline documentation.

 # Pools

-In `EnTT`, pools of components are made available through a specialized version of a sparse set.

-Each pool contains all the instances of a single component and all the entities to which it's assigned.
-Sparse arrays are _paged_ to avoid wasting memory in some cases.
+Pools of components are a sort of _specialized version_ of a sparse set.
+Each pool contains all the instances of a single component type and all the entities to which it's assigned.<br/>
+Sparse arrays are _paged_ to avoid wasting memory.
 Packed arrays of components are also paged to have pointer stability upon additions.
 Packed arrays of entities are not instead.<br/>
-All pools can rearrange their items in order to keep the internal arrays tightly packed and maximize performance.
+All pools rearranges their items in order to keep the internal arrays tightly packed and maximize performance, unless pointer stability is enabled.

 # The Registry, the Entity and the Component

-A registry can store and manage entities, as well as create views and groups to iterate the underlying data structures.<br/>
+A registry stores and manages entities (or better, identifiers) and pools.<br/>
 The class template `basic_registry` lets users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there exists also the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.
+Because `std::uint32_t` is large enough for almost all the cases, there also exists the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
 An entity identifier contains information about the entity itself and its version.<br/>
-User defined identifiers can be introduced through enum classes and class types that define an `entity_type` member of type `std::uint32_t` or `std::uint64_t`.
+User defined identifiers are allowed as enum classes and class types that define an `entity_type` member of type `std::uint32_t` or `std::uint64_t`.

 A registry is used both to construct and to destroy entities: